EchterAlsFake/Server/README.md

 - /update -> Fetch update information for Porn Fetch
 - /report -> Report errors
 - /ci -> personal endpoint for API tests
+- /buy_license -> You can buy a license for Porn Fetch here

+> [!WARNING]
+> The `/buy_license` endpoint is ONLY a test environment.
+You won't be charged
+> and you won't receive a valid license.
+Please don't use this endpoint yet.
+> It's just for experimenting and testing.
+I'll tell you when it's ready...

 ### Data collection?
 - No IP